sst/sst/packages/create-serverless-stack/templates/resources/javascript/README.template.md

 ### `%package-manager% run deploy [stack]`

 Deploy all your stacks to AWS.
-Or optionally deploys, a specific stack.
+Or optionally deploy, a specific stack.

 ### `%package-manager% run remove [stack]`